chorman0773/PokemonSMS-C/README.md

 `lua` is released under the terms of the MIT License.
 It is Copyright (C) 1994–2019 Lua.org, PUC-Rio.

+`zlib` is released under its license.
+(C) 1995-2017 Jean-loup Gailly and Mark Adler.
+Permission is granted as an exemption of the GNU General Public License to link against the provided or a system version of zlib.

 `PokemonSMS-Core` is licensed under the GNU Lesser General Public License Version 3.
 (Copyright (C) 2018-2019 Connor Horman)

 `random` and `libconinteract` are both licensed under the terms of the MIT License (Copyright (C) 2018-2019 Connor Horman)